 While more companies are starting to add high-level people in positions like Chief Information Security Officer (CISO) or Chief Information Officer (CIO), it’s not quite a universal position yet.
 Right now, almost less than 50% of all companies have a designated CISO in charge of their cybersecurity.

 NXTsoft wanted to offer a solution that can help companies of all shapes, sizes, and industries stay one step ahead of the cybercriminals.
-Unfortunately, it’s usually the small to mid-size companies that have the most to lose when it comes to cyberattacks.
-That’s mainly because of 5 reasons:
+Unfortunately, it’s usually the small to mid-size companies that have the most to lose when it comes to cyberattacks, mainly because of the following 5 reasons.